vito-royeca/Decktracker/ios/Decktracker/Pods/Target Support Files/Pods-Decktracker/Pods-Decktracker-acknowledgements.markdown

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Appirater

+Copyright 2014.
+Arash Payan.
+This library is distributed under the terms of the MIT/X11.

 ## Bolts